Cancel Car Insurance in Germany (2026)

 Step 5: Request Your SF-Klasse Certificate

-Always request a Schadenfreiheitsrabatt-Bescheinigung — your no-claims discount certificate.
-Without it, your new insurer starts you at SF 0, which can cost 2–3x higher premiums.
-This certificate is valid for up to 7 years.
+Always request a Schadenfreiheitsrabatt-Bescheinigung from your old insurer.
+This certificate records your no-claims history.
+Without it, your new insurer starts you at SF 0, which can mean 2 to 3 times higher premiums.
+The certificate stays valid for up to 7 years.

-Copy this German-language template — German insurers require cancellation in German:
+Copy this German-language template.
+German insurers require the letter in German:

 Special Cancellation Rights (Sonderkündigung)